metzger100/Papermc-AIO-Script/README.md

 -setup the script:

->"cd /home/USER/" (replace USER with the name of your normal user-account)
+>cd /home/USER/ (replace USER with the name of your normal user-account)

 >mkdir minecraft